Published:

 The MuscleView AI was trained on a vast array of MRI scans, including scans from patients of different biological sex, age and ethnicity.
 The training scans also covered a range of MRI parameters such as manufacturer, magnetic field strength, field of view and scan resolution.
 The technology makes a manual, time intensive process automatic, precise and objective.

 According to the FDA, the 510(k) classification is a premarket notification that requires a comprehensive review of safety and performance data for medical devices.
-Receiving approval means Springbok can commercialize their technology, bringing MuscleView’s targeted analysis to more people.
+Receiving approval means Springbok can commercialize its technology, bringing MuscleView’s targeted analysis to more people.